 Challenge number Detail of challenge 1 Attendance remains below the school's target of 96%.
 Regular school attendance is critical to children accessing QFT as well as the interventions put in place to raise attainment.
-2 Pupil data indicates that children's attainment has fallen below pre-pandemic levels.
+In 2022-2023 the overall school attendance for all pupils was 93.6% compared to 93.8% nationally and for pupil premium 92.8% compared with 91.3% for this group nationally.
+School is therefore broadly in line with national averages for both PP and non-PP pupils. is Pupil data indicates that children's attainment has fallen below pre-pandemic levels.
 Children's learning and progress requires additional teaching, support and intervention to ensure that all children and particularly disadvantaged children are on track to achieve their potential by the end of the phase.
 Staff are deployed to provide intervention outside of curriculum to identified children focused mainly on reading and maths.
+2022 - 2023 % of pupils the end of EYFS / KS1 achieving the expected standard is in line with National and this includes for the end of Y1 phonics screen check.
+2022 - 2023 % of at the end of KS2 achieving the expected standard and exceeding the expected standard was above National.
 3 2022 KS2 SATs demonstrate that attainment in maths has fallen significantly below pre-pandemic levels.
 Specific support to identify and plug gaps in pupil's maths knowledge are required and this is a priority for many children, particularly disadvantaged children.
+The impact of 3 years work with the North West Maths Hub is evident across all year groups and attainment in maths is now higher than in reading and writing.
+2022- 2023 % of KS1 pupils achieving the expected standard in maths was above national 76%.
+2022-2023 % of KS2 pupils achieving the expected standard in maths was above national 81% including for pupils achieving the higher standard 26%.
 4 Communication and language remain a priority for the majority of children on entry to school and on entry assessments and language screening provides evidence of this.
 This is a priority for many children, particularly disadvantaged children.
+It remains the case that at the end of EYFS the percentage of children at the expected standard for communication and languages is below both local and national averages 54%.
+This remains a focus for intervention which, has previously secured good outcomes in phonics for pupils by the end of Year 1.
 5 The pressure many of our families experience particularly financially and in accessing appropriate family support has resulted in increased poor emotional and mental health.
 School continues to engage with and support parents and families through the employment of two CARITAS workers and Early Help support.
-5 School provides equal access to curriculum enrichment opportunities to all children through the subsidy of school trips, visits and residentials as available based on each year group's opportunities and curriculum.